How long have you been an artist?

 My influences are always changing.
 The influences I have now are different from the ones I had five, ten, or fifteen years ago.
 Below are a few books and illustrators who have strongly held their positions as influences for some time:

-Artists: Andrew Wyeth, Arthur Rackham, Brian Froud, Charles Addams, Edward Gorey, Egon Schiele, Gerald Scarfe, Holly Hobbie, Jack Davis, Jamie Hewlett, Jon J Muth, Lisbeth Zwerger, Marc Davis, Maurice Sendak, Mercer Mayer, Ralph Steadman, Sam Keith, Stephen Gammell, Tim Burton, and Windsor McCay.
+Artists: Andrew Wyeth, Arthur Rackham, Brian Froud, Charles Addams, Edward Gorey, Egon Schiele, Gerald Scarfe, Holly Hobbie, Jack Davis, Jamie Hewlett, John Blockley, Jon J Muth, Lisbeth Zwerger, Marc Davis, Maurice Sendak, Mercer Mayer, Ralph Steadman, Sam Keith, Stephen Gammell, Tim Burton, and Windsor McCay.

 Books: Alice’s Adventures in Wonderland– Lewis Carroll, The Cat in the Hat– Dr Seuss, Charlie and the Chocolate Factory– Roald Dahl, The Complete Grimm’s Fairy Tales– Margarate Hunt, Frankenstein– Mary Shelley, Geek Love– Katherine Dunn, The Grapes Of Wrath– John Steinbeck, The Halloween Tree– Ray Bradbury, Inferno– Dante Alighieri, Liza Lou And The Yeller Belly Swamp– Mercer Mayer, The Melancholy Death Of Oyster Boy & Other Stories– Tim Burton, One Monster After Another– Mercer Mayer, Mother Goose’s Melody– John Newbury, The Sandman– Neil Gaiman, Scary Stories To Tell In The Dark– Alvin Schwartz, Something Wicked This Way Comes– Ray Bradbury, Struwwelpeter– Heinrich Hoffmann, Tales of Mystery and Imagination– Edgar Allen Poe, Where The Sidewalk Ends– Shel Silverstein, Where The Wild Things Are– Maurice Sendak, The Wizard of Oz– L Frank Baum